California's Top Estates, Wills, & Trusts Lawyers

-There can be several advantages to establishing a trust.
-One primary advantage is to avoid probate.
+There are two kinds of inter vivos trusts: revocable and irrevocable.
 In a revocable trust, at the death of the grantor, any property remaining in the trust at the grantor’s death generally passes immediately to the beneficiaries after payment of debts and taxes, pursuant to the terms of the trust without requiring probate.
 This can save time and money for the beneficiaries.

 Certain trusts can also result in tax advantages both for the grantor and the beneficiary.
 These are often referred to as “credit shelter,” “life insurance” or Crummey trusts.
 Other trusts may be used to protect property from creditors or to help the grantor qualify for Medicaid.
 Unlike Wills, trusts are private documents and usually only those individuals with a direct interest in the trust need to know of the trust assets and its distribution.
 Provided they are well-drafted, another advantage of a trust is that it remains effective if the grantor dies or becomes incapacitated.

-The Durable Power of Attorney (POA) is one of the most important estate planning devices available.
-A POA allows the person you appoint your to act in your stead for financial purposes as soon as it is executed.
+A Power of Attorney (POA) is one of the most important estate planning devices available.
+A POA allows the person you appoint to act in your stead for financial purposes as soon as it is executed.
 It is particularly useful when, and if, you ever become incapacitated.
 The person you appoint to exercise the power of attorney will be able to step in and take care of your financial affairs.
-Without a Durable POA, no one can represent you with regard to your financial affairs unless a court appoints a guardian.
+Without a POA, no one can represent you with regard to your financial affairs unless a court appoints a guardian.
 This court process takes time, costs money, and the judge may not choose the person you would prefer.
-In addition, under a guardianship, your representative may need to seek court permission to initiate planning measures that he could implement immediately with the use of a simple Durable POA
+In addition, under a guardianship, your representative may need to seek court permission to initiate planning measures that he could implement immediately with the use of a simple Durable POA.

 A POA may be limited or general.
 A limited POA gives the person you’ve appointed specific powers.
 For example, you can give an individual the right to sign checks on your behalf.
 A general POA is comprehensive and gives your attorney-in-fact all the powers and rights that you have yourself.
 A Power of Attorney may also be either current or “springing.”
 Most POAs take effect immediately upon their execution, even if the understanding is that they will not be used until, and unless, the principal (person who is signing the POA) becomes incapacitated.
 However, the document can also be drafted so that it does not become effective until mental incapacity occurs.
 In such cases, it is very important that the standard for determining incapacity and triggering the POA be clearly articulated in the document itself.